 The maturing SEO industry

-There’s a long established assumption in the industry that in-house marketers should “outsource their SEO” to an agency, who’ll then execute on strategies and deploy tactics to deliver increased visibility, traffic, and value.
+There’s a long-established assumption in the industry that in-house marketers should “outsource their SEO” to an agency, who’ll then execute strategies and deploy tactics to deliver increased visibility, traffic, and value.

-For the most part, this worked, because in-house teams tend to be short of executional resource, and the agency model is designed to support these teams in a way which has worked well, for a long time.
+For the most part, this worked, because in-house teams tend to be short of executional resources, and the agency model is designed to support these teams in a way that has worked well, for a long time.
 Brands ‘buy’ SEO in the same way that they spend money on other advertising channels, with monthly meetings, budgets and targets.

 However, things have changed, and I think that we need to reconsider how that relationship works.